JeremieMelo/EE382M-S22-A-Star-Search/README.md

 * 5 exmaple benchmarks will be provided.

 # Important Notes
-* For multi-pin net routing, please use the greedy heuristic introduced in the lecture, i.e., starting from one pin, find the path to the nearest target -> Set all nodes along the path as sources, and launch another A star search engine from those sources to find the nearest target.
-Repeat this until all pins are connected.
 * Please use the given `GridAstarNode` for each routing grid node and `PriorityQueue` for the visited node selection.
 * Please utilize the given methods in the base class.
   * `_find_nearest_target_dist()`: heuristic cost used in A star search.
 Please use this as the `h(x)` cost.